Philippe I, Duke of Orléans: Sexuality

-During his childhood, Queen Anne was observed to address Philippe by such nicknames as "my little girl" and encouraged him to dress in feminine clothing even as a young man—a habit he would retain all his life.
+During his childhood, Queen Anne was observed to address Philippe by such nicknames as "my little girl" and encouraged him to dress in feminine clothing, even as a young man—a habit he would retain all his life.
 A contemporary would later call him the "silliest woman who ever lived", a reference to his effeminacy.
 As a young man, Philippe would dress up and attend balls and parties in female attire, for example, dressed as a shepherdess.
-Mindful that Gaston's treasonous habits had not only been evoked by the Fronde, but by his secret elopement with a foreign princess which had left the royal brothers estranged for years, his homosexual activity, as well as his transvestism, more predominant among heterosexual males, and unrelated effeminate behavior, was not unwelcome, because it was seen to reduce any potential threat he may have posed to his older brother.
-It appears that 1658 was the key year in which Philippe's sexuality became well defined.
+Mindful that Gaston's treasonous habits had not only been evoked by the Fronde, but by his secret elopement with a foreign princess which had left the royal brothers estranged for years, Philippe's same-sex relationships, occasional cross-dressing, and other behaviors regarded at the time as unconventional, were tolerated at court.
+Some scholars have suggested that these traits were viewed as diminishing any political threat he might otherwise have posed to his elder brother, the king.
+It appears that 1658 was the year in which Philippe's sexuality became well defined.
 Court gossip said that Cardinal Mazarin's own nephew Philippe Jules Mancini, the Duke of Nevers, had been the "first to [have] corrupted" Philippe in what was referred to as the "Italian vice"—contemporary slang for male homosexuality.
-Philippe certainly did make his first contacts that year with Philippe de Lorraine, known as the Chevalier de Lorraine, the male lover with whom he would establish the closest emotional attachment throughout his life.
+Philippe certainly did make his first contacts that year with Philippe de Lorraine, known as the Chevalier de Lorraine, the lover with whom he would establish the closest emotional attachment throughout his life.